Commercial Lending Trends: The Need for A Complete Platform

 15 min read

-But the world settled on a new normal after COVID and 2023 saw a record number in new business registrations in the US – and consequently, the commercial lending market is expected to grow from $9.7tn in 2020 to $27.4 tn by 2028 at an an annual growth rate of 14.4% .
+But the world settled on a new normal after COVID, and 2023 saw a record number of new business registrations in the US—and consequently, the commercial lending market is expected to grow from $9.7 tn in 2020 to $27.4 tn by 2028 at an annual growth rate of 14.4%.

 Are Customers Waiting for Better Lending Conditions?

-Many Americans are apprehensive about the economy, believing it is in recession, when this is not, in fact, the case.
-Unemployment is down, GDP is on the rise , and the Fed’s move to increase interest rates is pushing inflation down .
+While the economy is not in recession, many Americans are worried about it.
+Unemployment is down, GDP is on the rise, and the Fed’s move to increase interest rates is pushing inflation down.

-However, loan volumes did increase by 0.25% in March this year , indicating that banks are loosening their lending policies in response to an improving economic outlook.
-And let us not forget the record number of business registrations – they will need funds more than ever now, and commercial lending volumes may not remain depressed for long.
+However, loan volumes did increase by 0.25% in March of this year , indicating that banks are loosening their lending policies in response to an improving economic outlook.
+And let us not forget the record number of business registrations—they will need funds more than now and then, and commercial lending volumes may not remain depressed for long.

-This commercial lending trend is the result of a broader change in customer’s borrowing preferences.
-Today’s customers are used to services that blend human and digital interaction, and anticipate, rather than address, their needs.
+This commercial lending trend is the result of a broader change in customers’ borrowing preferences.
+Today’s customers are used to services that blend human and digital interaction and anticipate, rather than address, their needs.
 They have similar expectations from their commercial lenders.
 According to a report by Capco, 72% of customers want and value personalized commercial services.
 Many are willing to pay for digital alerts about recurring payments but also desire one-on-one conversations with bank representatives rather than a chatbot for guidance.
-Those who rate personalization as ‘highly important’ are also willing to share feedback on their experience.
-All this indicates that they value digitization, but not when it becomes a barrier to smooth operations.
+Those who rate personalization as “highly important’ are also willing to share feedback on their experiences.
+All the evidence indicates that they value digitization, but not when it becomes a barrier to smooth operations.

-It is a no-brainer that such a clientele would prefer flexible loan terms, proactive outreach, transparent online communication, and simplified and digitized application processes.
+Such a clientele would undoubtedly prefer flexible loan terms, proactive outreach, transparent online communication, and simplified and digitized application processes.
 This is why KPMG suggests not just a core modernization of commercial lending processes, but a broader digital transformation of a lender’s operations.

 But technology integration doesn’t just address the customer’s needs.
 It also helps lenders navigate an increasingly complex and stringent regulatory environment.

-However, adopting such models gives stellar results – they have boosted revenue by 5-15%, decreased credit losses by 20-40%, and improved efficiency by up to 40%.
+However, adopting such models gives stellar results—they have boosted revenue by 5-15%, decreased credit losses by 20-40%, and improved efficiency by up to 40%.
 Automating many aspects of the assessment process and eliminating much of the paperwork helps quickly identify the right customers and improve their experience using straight-through processing.
-Precise default risk predictions allow lenders to identify the level of provisions and capital they must hold, and case prioritization through automation allows lenders to pay more attention to assessing high-risk but otherwise promising prospects.
+Accurate predictions of default risk help lenders figure out how much capital and provisions they need to keep on hand.
+Case prioritization through automation also lets lenders spend more time evaluating high-risk but otherwise favorable prospects.

-Those who adopt and refine new credit decisioning models gain a competitive advantage while remaining compliant with regulatory strictures, retain more customers who value the improved user experience, and minimize risk by segmentation.
+Those who adopt and refine new credit decision-making models gain a competitive advantage while remaining compliant with regulatory strictures, retain more customers who value the improved user experience, and minimize risk through segmentation.
 The advent of advanced credit decisioning models is a trend in commercial lending that answers the needs of borrowers and lenders.

 The Tightening Regulatory Landscape

-In early 2023, nearly half of senior loan officers at major U.S. banks reported tightening credit standards for commercial and industrial loans due to economic uncertainties and sector-specific risks in response mainly to tightening regulations at the state and federal level.
+Early in 2023, almost half of senior loan officers at major U.S. banks said they were tightening credit standards for commercial and industrial loans because of risks in the economy and specific industries.
+The increase was mostly because of stricter state and federal regulations.

-This commercial lending trend is quite recent – the US government has not traditionally regulated commercial lending, while consumer loans were governed strictly by laws such as the Truth in Lending Act (TILA).
-Now, commercial lenders must comply with new regulations and guidelines introduced at both the federal and state level, without the sort of uniform framework of a law like TILA.
+This commercial lending trend is quite recent—the US government has not traditionally regulated commercial lending, while consumer loans were governed strictly by laws such as the Truth in Lending Act (TILA).
+Now, commercial lenders must comply with new regulations and guidelines introduced at both the federal and state levels, without the sort of uniform framework of a law like TILA.

 Tightening regulations are part of a broader push for increased oversight in the financial sector.
 Regulators seek to enforce sound lending practices where institutions must manage all sorts of risks, ranging from cybersecurity and data privacy to environmental sustainability.
-Lenders are also under pressure to ensure their practices are not just compliant but in accordance with broader societal attitudes about climate change, social responsibility, and corporate governance.
+Lenders are also pressured to ensure their practices are not just compliant but also aligned with broader societal attitudes about climate change, social responsibility, and corporate governance.
 The regulatory landscape is fragmented and fraught with challenges.

 Lenders are not just updating their tech infrastructure to meet regulatory challenges.
 They are trying to make sure that their tech stack is future-proof in terms of customer needs, regulatory changes, and other technological advances in the financial sector.